Jarrell28/reading-notes/class38/README.md

 # Reading Notes

-# Class 37 - Redux - Combined Reducers
+# Class 38 - Redux - Asynchronous Actions

 ## 1. How granular should your reducers be?